Approximate and Weighted Data Reconstruction Attack in Federated Learning: Numerical Experiments

-\textbf{Evaluation metrics.} To evaluate the efficiency of the attack and the quality of the data reconstruction, we use three different metrics to measure the dissimilarity between reconstructed data and the ground-truth data: pixel-wise Mean Square Error (MSE) \cite{sara2019image}, Peak Signal-to-Noise Ratio (PSNR) \cite{sara2019image}, and Structural Similarity Index Measure (SSIM) \cite{wang2004imagea}.
-The above three metrics are prevalent and appropriate indicators in evaluating the effect of image reconstruction \cite{sara2019image}, and they have been widely used in evaluating the existing data reconstruction attacks, see e.g., \cite{geiping2020inverting,wei2020framework,yin2021see}.
+\textbf{Evaluation metrics.} To evaluate attack effectiveness and reconstruction quality, we employ three widely used metrics that quantify the difference between the reconstructed data and the ground-truth data: Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable}, Peak Signal-to-Noise Ratio (PSNR) \cite{sara2019image}, and the Structural Similarity Index Measure (SSIM) \cite{wang2004imagea}.
+These metrics are standard and well-established indicators of image reconstruction quality and have been widely adopted in evaluations of data reconstruction attacks, see \cite{geiping2020inverting,wei2020framework,geng2023improved,xu2022agic}.